IrynaKuzz/IrynaKuzz/README.md

 - Understanding of network concepts and basic knowledge of Linux.
 - Experience with Agile, Scrum, Kanban methodologies.

 👩‍💻 Example of work:
-more than 100 websites of government organizations
+- more than 100 websites of government organizations
   Stack: HTML (Pug/Jade), CSS (Sass), Bootstrap, Javascript, jQuery, gulp.

-about 7 sites for geriatric houses
+- about 7 sites for geriatric houses
   Stack: HTML (Pug/Jade), CSS (Sass), Angular, Angular Material.

-The example of a code: https://github.com/IrynaKuzz/crypto-project.git
+- the example of a code: https://github.com/IrynaKuzz/crypto-project.git
   Stack: React, Ant Design.

 📌 I am currently looking for new opportunities